Raton, NM (RAT)

 The city is located at the southern terminus of the Raton Pass, the rugged trail through the mountains utilized by American Indians and Spanish explorers heading in the direction of Colorado.
 The town itself was founded through the purchase of land in 1880 from the Maxwell Land Grant.
 The city was renamed Raton, replacing the area’s original title, Willow Springs, as it was called on the Santa Fe Trail.
 The AT&SF Railway had arrived a year earlier and had constructed a rail system through the area that helped the town to prosper as a railroad, mining, trading and ranching center in New Mexico.

 Today, Raton is known as the gateway to the Philmont Boy Scout Ranch.
 Due to the town’s convenient proximity to the nationally renowned park, Boy Scout troops from across the United States frequently pass through the station where they can take a shuttle to the park.
-Each summer, more than 7,000 scouts use this station en route to/from the Philmont Ranch.
+Each summer, approximately 5,000 scouts use this station en route to/from the Philmont Ranch.

 Raton is served by two daily trains.
 From September to May, a caretaker opens and closes the waiting room and Amtrak does not provide baggage or ticketing services.
 From May to September, Raton is staffed with an Amtrak ticket agent in a modular building next to the station.

 Photo by Marc Glucksman